metacpan/metacpan-cpan-extracted/distros/F/File-ConfigDir/README.md

 # SUBROUTINES/METHODS

 All functions can take one optional argument as application specific configuration directory.
-If given, it will be embedded at the right (tm) place of the resulting path.
+If given, it will be embedded at the right (TM) place of the resulting path.

 ## system\_cfg\_dir